thiago-paim/weather-service/README.md

 ## How to run

-* Start the containers and the API run on http://localhost:8000/
+* Start the containers, and the API will run on http://localhost:8000/

     ```bash
     docker compose up -d